 Situated halfway between Banff town and Lake Louise, the remote location of this lodge along the Bow Valley Parkway means you are far from the crowds.

-Romantic Things to do on Your Banff Honeymoon
+Things to do on a Banff Honeymoon in the Summer

 Stroll Through Cascade Gardens